ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/237_Oanda.md

 *   **Compliance/Hedging.** Oanda accounts with disabled hedging require special settings.
 They are NFA compliant, but Oanda works around most NFA issues on their side of the API, so the [NFA](mode.htm#nfa) flag needs not be set.
 [Hedge](019_Hedge_modes.md) must be either disabled (**Hedge = 0**) or in virtual hedging mode (**Hedge = 4 or 5**), otherwise closing trades will cause error messages.
 Oanda API 2.0 requires stop loss orders to have a unique size, therefore stop loss limits are handled on the Zorro side.
 Partial closing is supported by the API.

 *   **Multiple instances.** Due to the NFA compliance, multiple Zorro instances can only trade on the same Oanda account when they trade different assets.
-Otherwise one Zorro could close positions opened by the other Zorro by reversal.
+Otherwise one Zorro would close positions opened by the other Zorrol.
 For trading several systems at the same time with the same assets, use sub-accounts.

 *   **Shorthand Tickets.** Oanda uses 64-bit trade tickets, which can be theoretically a 20-digit number.
 Zorro deals with them internally, but displays only the last 10 digits on the trade status page.